Sir John Trelawny, 1st Baronet: Parliament

 However, Bagg and Buckingham had been working behind the scenes to ensure that their adherents should benefit rather than suffer for their loyalty to the King.
 They had already secured a peerage for Trelawny's brother-in-law John Mohun, who had also been summoned by the Commons as one of the candidates in whose favour the controversial letters had been written.
 By agreeing, the King was simultaneously demonstrating to the Commons his contempt for their sensibilities and removing Mohun from their jurisdiction (since they could not arrest a peer).
 Trelawny and Langdon had petitioned the King for their release from the Tower, but he was not willing directly to defy the privileges of the Commons, and took no action while the House was sitting.
 However, Bagg had also privately asked as a special favour that Trelawny should be made a baronet.
 Within an hour of Parliament being prorogued at the end of the month, the King had signed a warrant to the governor of the Tower ordering that Trelawny and Langdon should be released, and committing the Crown to paying the costs of their imprisonment; and, four days later, on 1 July 1628, not only was a baronetcy bestowed on Trelawny but the fees that were ordinarily payable on such an occasion were remitted.

 Civil War

 Sir John distinguished himself on the Royalist side in the English Civil War fighting alongside Sir Ralph Hopton and Sir Reginald Mohun of Boconnoc, his friend and father-in-law.

 Marriage and progeny

-He married Elizabeth Mohun (b.
-1593), the daughter of Sir Reginald Mohun and Phillipa Hele, in or before 1617.
+He married Elizabeth Mohun (born 1593), the daughter of Sir Reginald Mohun and Phillipa Hele, in or before 1617.
 The couple had thirteen children: